Jeffersonszn43/Intro-to-Internet-Computing/README.md

 ## Intro to Internet Computing Projects
 #### Here is a repository of the web applications I created for the Internet Computing course.
-I created five differnt projects from the course, which were:
+I created five different projects from the course, which were:

 ### 1. Online Resume: